-He is currently conducting a research group at Tábor Zoological Garden which focuses on genetics and longevity research in the Cane Corso dog breed and European Bison.
-He is currently analysing DNA of long-haired dogs who have lived for 12 years or more to find genes related to longevity.
+He is currently a head of the research group at ZOO Tabor which focuses on genetics and longevity research in the Cane Corso dog breed and European Bison.
+The group is focused on anylysing DNA of long-lived dogs who have lived for 12 years or more to find genes related to longevity.
 Details can be found HERE.
 The aim of this research is to extend the average lifespan of Cane Corso dogs.

 Evžen Korec is a member of the Editorial Board of the US veterinary journal Approaches in Poultry, Dairy & Veterinary Sciences.